 Ksenia Voronina, MD

 Dr. Voronina is a Board-Certified Psychiatrist with a focus on novel approaches to treatment-resistant depression.
 She has always welcomed the more challenging patients, where she considers the pathology, past, psychology and stressors to find the best, most long-lasting treatment possible.

 More about Ksenia Voronina, MD

-She first learned about Transcranial Magnetic Stimulation (TMS) during her residency at the Menninger Department of Psychiatry and was intrigued by the promising data for treatment of patients who hadn’t found relief with medication alone.
-Having interest in novel treatments, improvement of brain connectivity and procedural medicine, she values the ability to perform brain stimulation that is very targeted.
+Dr. Ksenia Voronina first learned about Transcranial Magnetic Stimulation (TMS) during her residency at the Menninger Department of Psychiatry.
+She was intrigued by the promising data for the treatment of patients who hadn’t found relief with medication alone.
+Having an interest in novel treatments, improvement of brain connectivity, and procedural medicine, Dr. Voronina values the ability to perform brain stimulation that is very targeted.

 She joined Mindful Health Solutions in the Fall of 2018.

 Dr. Voronina moved to the United States from Russia at the age of seventeen.
 After two years studying at SF City College, she transferred to the University of California, Davis.
 She completed her Bachelor of Science, graduating with honors and receiving a citation for outstanding performance in Chemistry and Biology.

 Before heading to medical school, she took four years off and worked in a cancer research laboratory, using the time to ask herself about what she truly wanted to accomplish in life before continuing her education.
 She lived in San Diego during those years and considered that time invaluable in contemplating her life’s goals and committing herself to medicine.